jhallen/exorsim/README.md

 	edos	This provides file access to EDOS-II diskette images

-	unasm	This is a stand-alone 6800 disassember
+	unasm6800	This is a stand-alone 6800 disassember

 	imdx	Utility to extract disk images from .imd files (so that you don't have to run MS-DOS)